metno/productstatus/README.md

 ## Abstract

-Modelstatus is a persistent storage for weather model metadata and run-time information.
+Modelstatus is a persistent storage for weather product metadata and run-time information.
 It provides a REST API for data retrieval and manipulation.

+![Graphical representation of data model] (doc/model_graph.png)

 ## Setting it up